 Tenant Rights in New York City

-Attorneys talk Renters v.
-Landlords
+Attorneys talk renters v. landlords in NYC

-By Aimée Groth | Last updated on January 26, 2023Use these links to jump to different sections:
+By Aimée Groth | Reviewed by Canaan Suitt, J.D. | Last updated on November 19, 2024 Featuring practical insights from contributing attorneys Lucas A. Ferrara, Adam Leitman Bailey and Dov TreimanUse these links to jump to different sections:

 Lucas A. Ferrara calls it “one of the most contentious relationships known to humanity.”
 No, it’s not the Yankees vs. the Red Sox.
-Ferrara, a Manhattan real estate attorney with Newman Ferrara and an adjunct professor at NYU law school, is talking about the City of New York and their landlords.
-“We’ve got our share of lousy landlords, the ones who game the system,” Ferrara says.
-“Over the decades the market has become quite adversarial.
-[But] the good thing about New York City is that the housing laws couldn’t be more tenant-friendly.”
+Ferrara, a Manhattan real estate attorney with Newman Ferrara and an adjunct professor at NYU School of Law, is talking about the City of New York and their landlords.

-The Rights of Renters
+The Rights of Renters in NYC

 New Yorkers have the right to a roommate, occupancy, the right to organize, and a host of other rights that uniquely afford tenant protection to those who live in big cities where the majority of the voting population are renters.
-Tenants are protected by the following:- Warranty of Habitability

 - The Housing Maintenance Code